-Figure 86: Access to the Internet from LAN - Mobile WAN configuration
+Figure 87: Access to the Internet from LAN - Mobile WAN configuration

 To check whether the connection is working properly, go to the Mobile WAN item in the Status section.
 You will see information about operator, signal strength etc. At the bottom, you should see the message: Connection successfully established.
-In problems check also the Module Switching page, there has to be Create connection to mobile network enabled, too.

 The Network item should display information about the newly created network interface, usb0 (mobile connection).
 You should also see the IP address provided by the network operator, as well as the route table etc. The LAN now has Internet access.